Transfer learning in hybrid classical-quantum neural networks: Examples

 \subsection{Example 2 - CQ transfer learning for image classification (ants / bees)}

 In this second example we apply the classical-to-quantum transfer learning scheme for solving an image classification problem.
 We first numerically trained and tested the model, using PennyLane with the PyTorch \cite{paszke2017automatic} interface.
 Successively, we have also run it on two real quantum devices provided by {\it IBM} and {\it Rigetti}.
-To our knowledge, this is the first time that high resolution images have been successfully classified by a quantum computer.
+To our knowledge, this is the first time that high resolution images have been classified with a hybrid classical-quantum system.

 Our example is a quantum model inspired by the official PyTorch tutorial on classical transfer learning \cite{chilamkurthy2017tutorial}.
 The model can be defined in terms of the general CQ scheme proposed in Section \ref{sec:transfer} and represented in Fig.~\ref{fig:transfer}, with the following specific settings: